 Bonuses and Limitations:

-Attack Vulnerability (-1CS OV/RV vs. magnetic attacks), Minor Bulletproof Syndrome (from lack of mobility), MPR (land speed capped at 3 APs), Misc.: the armour is quite vulnerable to rusting, being made of actual iron, Misc.: the armour is very noisy of running on a hard surface such as concrete
+Attack Vulnerability (-1CS OV/RV vs. magnetic attacks), Minor Bulletproof Syndrome (from lack of mobility), MPR (land speed capped at 3 APs), Misc.: the armour is quite vulnerable to rusting, being made of actual iron, Misc.: the armour is very noisy if running on a hard surface such as concrete.

 - Flying quartering magnets (x2) [BODY 02, Magnetic control: 12, Grenade Drawback, Limitations: Magnetic Control can only be used to attack metallic targets such as robots or vehicles].
 This device becomes less useful once the STR of the suit increases (see the design notes).

 - Reverse energy beam emitter [BODY 01, Reflection/Deflection: 15, Ammo: 01, Limitation: Reflection/Deflection is limited to non-magical energy beams, Reflection/Deflection is Minimal Marginal].

 - Concentrated chemical crystals capsule [BODY 01, Ice production: 11, Grenade Drawback, Limitation: Ice Production is Minimal Marginal].

 - Mirror images generator [BODY 01, Illusion (Mirror Images Only): 04, Grenade Drawback].

 - Nuclear-powered clippers [BODY 01, Digging: 10, Ammo: 01 – but this one charge lasts about 20 minutes, Limitation: Digging is Minimal Marginal].